davidfmiller/apples/README.md

 ## app

+Easily open files from the Terminal in applications which _aren't_ the default editor associated with the filetype.

-Open/activate one ore more Mac applications from the terminal
+Open/activate a Mac application from the terminal

-    > app mail preview
+    > app safari

-… will open both Mail.app and Preview.app
+… will open `Safari.app`, and

+	> app acorn ~/Desktop/DSCF2375.tif ~/Desktop/DSCF2381.tif

+... will open the images in [`Acorn`](http://www.flyingmeat.com/acorn/) (assuming its installed), instead of the default application (most likely, `Preview`).

 There are several shortcuts for applications with long names:

 * `chrome` → Google Chrome
-* `qt` | quicktime → Quicktime Player
+* `qt` | `quicktime` → Quicktime Player
 * `activity` → Activity Monitor
 * `prefs` → System Preferences